Voytovic/goit-js-hw-03/README.md

-# goit-js-hw-01
+# goit-js-hw-03

-This is my second JS homework.
+This is my third JS homework.